mailech/SentinelNet-AI-Powered-Network-Intrusion-Detection-System-/README.md

 # SentinelNet – AI-Powered Network Intrusion Detection System (NIDS)

 ## Project Overview
-In this project, I developed **SentinelNet**, an AI-powered Network Intrusion Detection System (NIDS) designed to detect malicious network traffic and cyber-attacks.
+In this project, Developed **SentinelNet**, an AI-powered Network Intrusion Detection System (NIDS) designed to detect malicious network traffic and cyber-attacks.
 The system uses **machine learning and anomaly detection techniques** to classify network traffic as **normal or suspicious**, and also supports **real-time intrusion detection with alert generation and logging**.

 ## Project Goal